Historically Reported Douglas-Fir Exceeding 300 and 400 Feet

 300-400 ft The gigantic fir trees of Washington are often between 300 and 400 feet high, a single one sometimes furnishing 100,000 feet of lumber.
 To eastern eyes the stumps left standing look very strange.
 They are from five to fifteen feet high. –Newark Daily Advocate Sep.
 27, 1889.

-393 ft Mineral, Wa.
+393 ft Mineral, Washington.
 Blown down in 1929 or 1930, 1,020 years old.
 15.4 ft. diameter at breast height, and 6 ft. in diameter at 225 ft to broken top.
 Height measured by USFS Chief Richard McArdle in 1924 with steel tape and Abney level at 225.
 168 ft of blown top measured on the ground and recorded in 1905 by Joe Westover, land engineer from Northern Pacific Railway.
 The tree and blown top was measured again in 1930 by Jesse Hurd, superintendent of Pacific National Lumber Company’s operations in Mineral, and again in the 1930 -1931 by University of Washington forestry students (See Photo below).
 A section of this tree still resides at the Wind River Arboretum, Wa.
-For more details about this tree see Forest Giants, Carder 1995 pg 3.
+For more details about this tree see Forest Giants, Carder 1995 pg 3, Forest Giants of the Pacific Coast, Robert Van Pelt, Global Forest Society, 2001 pgs.
+16, 22, & 44, Genetics of Douglas Fir, Roy R. Silen, U.S. Department of Agriculture Forest Service Research Paper WO-35, 1978 pg 5, Isaac and Dimock 1965, and McArdle, Richard E. (1930).
+The Yield of Douglas Fir in the Pacific Northwest.
+United States Department of Agriculture.
+Technical Bulletin No. 201. pg 7, and plate 5.
+Development and dominance of Douglas-fir in North American rainforests, Stephen C. Sillett, Robert Van Pelt, et al – Forest Ecology and Management 429 (2018) 93-114, page 2.

 350-400 ft “It is, however, the fact that the trees cut in the Oregon region are generally young and of small size, while those cut in Washington, especially by the mills along the South Bend branch of the Northern Pacific Railway are giants, many of them being from 350 to 400 feet in height, and from five to fourteen feet in diameter.” –Telephony: Volume 61 – Page 183.
 Harry B. McMeal – 1911